Katharina von Kellenbach

 St. Mary's City, MD 20686 USA

-Her areas of expertise are interreligious dialogue and Jewish-Christian relations, Holocaust Studies and feminist theology and ethics.
-She is the author of Anti‑Judaism in Feminist Religious Writings (Atlanta, GA: Scholars Press, 1994) and The Mark of Cain: Guilt and Denial in the Lives of Perpetrators of the Holocaust (New York: Oxford University Press, 2013).
-She recovered the archival records of the first ordained female Rabbi Regina Jonas of Berlin (1902-1944) and has explored the theological and moral implications of Holocaust history in numerous publications, including Mit Blick auf die Täter, written with Björn Krondorfer and Nobert Reck (Gütersloh: Gütersloher Verlagshaus, 2006), and Von Gott Reden im Land der Täter: Theologische Stimmen der dritten Generation nach der Shoah, co-edited with Björn Krondorfer and Norbert Reck (Darmstadt: Wissenschaftliche Buchgesellschaft, 2001).
+Her areas of expertise include Holocaust Studies, Jewish-Christian relations, feminist theology and nterreligious dialogue.
+She is the author of The Mark of Cain: Guilt and Denial in the Lives of Perpetrators of the Holocaust (New York: Oxford University Press, 2013) and of Anti‑Judaism in Feminist Religious Writings (AAR Cultural Criticism Series: Oxford University Press, 1994).
+She recovered the archival records of Rabbi Regina Jonas of Berlin (1902-1944), who was ordained in 1935 where she worked as a rabbi until her deportation to Theresienstadt in the fall of 1942 and to Auschwitz in the fall of 1944.
+She traced the history of her uncle in “Vanishing Acts: Perpetrators in Postwar Germany.”
+Journal of Holocaust and Genocide Studies 17 (2003, 2):305-329) and explored the legacy of perpetration in the German churches in Mit Blick auf die Täter, co- written with Björn Krondorfer and Nobert Reck (Gütersloh: Gütersloher Verlagshaus, 2006), for German theology in the edited volume Von Gott Reden im Land der Täter: Theologische Stimmen der dritten Generation nach der Shoah, co-edited with Björn Krondorfer and Norbert Reck (Darmstadt: Wissenschaftliche Buchgesellschaft, 2001).
 For a complete list of publications, consult the publication page.